AAA Magazines

 Catalytic converter replacement has generated a lot of business for repair shops.
 Replacing a converter isn’t cheap, running anywhere from several hundred to several thousand dollars, depending on the vehicle and on how much damage a thief inflicts on the exhaust system’s pipes and sensors.

-The legislation also increases penalties for buyers who fail to certify that a catalytic converter was obtained legally.
-Metal recyclers and junk dealers will be required to document their methods for buying catalytic converters and keep records of who they buy them from; this will help ensure they’re doing business only with vehicle owners and qualified sellers.
+About half of U.S. states have proposed or enacted legislation to address catalytic converter theft.
+Typically, those laws would penalize buyers who fail to certify that a catalytic converter was obtained legally.
+Also, metal recyclers and junk dealers will be required to document their methods for buying catalytic converters and keep records of whom they buy them from.
+Doing so will help ensure they’re doing business only with vehicle owners and qualified sellers.

 1. If you have a garage, always park your car there rather than leaving it in the driveway.

-2. If you have a carport or parking space at your home, install motion-detector security lights and set a car alarm.
+2. If you have a carport or parking space at home, install motion-detector security lights and set a car alarm.

 3. During the day, when you drive to work or somewhere away from home, avoid parking in isolated areas.
-Instead, park your car where there’s more foot and vehicle traffic, making anyone who might be targeting your car more likely to be seen.
+Instead, park where there’s more foot and vehicle traffic, making anyone who might be targeting your car more likely to be seen.

-Carfax has compiled lists of the most heavily targeted vehicles, based on service reports from more than 60,000 service facilities from across the country between 2019 and early 2022.
+Carfax has compiled lists of the most heavily targeted vehicles, based on reports from more than 60,000 service facilities from across the country between 2019 and early 2022.

 1. Ford F-Series pickups (1985–2021)